mzero/amidiminder/USER-GUIDE.md

-# Using amidiminder & midiwala
+# Using midiminder & midiwala

 There are three components to this package:

-* `amidiminder.service` -  a systemd service
+* `midiminder.service` -  a systemd service
   keeping track of connections and ports.
-* `amidiminder` command for managing profiles and the service
+* `midiminder` command for managing profiles and the service
 * `midiwala` command for managing connections, similar to `aconnect`

 **Contents**